 Caravan Air conditioners tend to draw around 90 – 110 amps when working hard, and then it can drop down to about 50 or 60 if the area is cool and it drops into a more efficient cooling mode.
 That’s a lot of power, and you need a decent system to run it!

 There are some much smaller capacity air conditioners that only pull about 300W, but I’m not sure how they would perform in a van.
+In essence you can’t beat physics, and low power in means low results out.
+This is exactly why 12V heaters and 12V kettles are basically rubbish.

 Just a small note here, for those who don’t believe this is possible, or haven’t seen it in person.
 We were at Coalseam Conservation Park last year and bumped into a lovely couple who had a fully electric caravan, made by ERV.